-In the animal world, a fully-grown African elephant, or Loxodonta Africana to give it its scientific name, is like the double decker bus – it’s the biggest living land mammal and dwarfs almost any other creature.
-Both male and female elephants have tusks – and like human beings – they're either right or left tusked which means one tusk gets worn down quicker than the other.
-Tusks are also particular to the elephant – varying in shape, size and angle so that researchers can use them to identify what elephant they came from – in a way, kind of similar to our fingerprints.
+In the animal world, a fully-grown African elephant, or Loxodonta Africana to give it its scientific name, is the animal kingdom's equivalent to a double decker bus.
+It’s the biggest living land mammal and dwarfs almost any other creature.
+Both male and female elephants have tusks, and like human beings they're either right or left tusked which means one tusk gets worn down quicker than the other.
+Tusks are also particular to the elephant, varying in shape, size and angle so that researchers can use them to identify what elephant they came from.
+In a way, this is kind of similar to our own fingerprints.

 Elephants are social creatures and prefer the company of other elephants to living solo.
 They tend to live in small family units with an older male elephant at the helm and younger related elephants further down the pecking order.

 Different family units can co-exist together in one particular area and get along fine.
 Like humans, elephants will happily greet each other when they come into contact at places like watering holes.
 Often, older male elephants will visit different family units to see if there are female elephants who are at the right stage to mate with.

 Elephants are very caring creatures and female elephants look after their babies for many years.
 This ensures that their offspring learns skills like drinking water and so on.
 Baby elephants drink their mother’s milk until its tusks are around five to six inches long.
 At this point they start to cause a problem for the mother so she gradually weans her offspring and they go onto solid foods.